-- 1 Select the action you wish to delete under the Actions tab. - 2 Click the Delete button on the toolbar. - 3 Click Save on the toolbar if you modified the action under the Actions tab, or click OK if you modified the action in the Action Editor window. - 4 Export the database to the multiviewer.
+- 1 Select the action you want to delete under the Actions tab. - 2 Click the Delete toolbar button. - 3 Click Save on the toolbar if you modified the action under the Actions tab, or click OK if you modified the action in the Action Editor window.